 30. I was cast in and cast out going back in and out of care.
 I'm not sure how I came to be in foster care.
-I went to the EUD-EUE COL. I'm not sure which I went to first but I think it might have been to the EUD-EUE COL. I'm not sure which I went meetings before going there.
+I went to the EUD-EUE and to EUD-EUE.
+I'm not sure which I went to first but I think it might have been to the EUD-EUE I can't remember any social work meetings before going there.
 I don't know how long I was home for before going to the foster carers.
 I wasn't eleven yet.
 I think it was within the space of a year.